All Collections

 Updated over a week ago

-COGS = number of units sold * landing cost price
+COGS = Number of units sold × landing cost price

-Taxes and/or VAT should not be considered in the landing cost price for goods since the Profit and Margin metrics in Inventory Planner are based on Revenue before taxes.
+Taxes and/or VAT should not be considered in the landing cost price for goods since the profit and margin metrics in Inventory Planner are based on revenue before taxes.

-Note: For EU merchants, Inventory Planner automatically excludes VAT from the Revenue generated through sales orders.
-The connected platform (eg. Shopify) defines when taxes are included, and this information is fed automatically into Inventory Planner when this is the case.
+Note: For EU merchants, Inventory Planner automatically excludes VAT from the revenue generated through sales orders.
+The connected platform (e.g. Shopify) defines when taxes are included and feeds this information automatically into Inventory Planner.
+Learn more about Shopify's KPI definitions

 Did this answer your question?